napari/napari/docs/source/events/threading.rst

 resources.

-Flow control and escape hatches
+Flow Control and Escape Hatches
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A perhaps even more useful aspect of yielding periodically in our long running